FAQs

 What are the next steps?

-A public meeting for local residents will be held March 11, 2024, from 7 PM to 9 PM at the Shawnigan Lake Community Centre located at 2804 Shawnigan Lake Road, Shawnigan Lake, BC.
+A public meeting for local residents was held March 11, 2024, at the Shawnigan Lake Community Centre located at 2804 Shawnigan Lake Road, Shawnigan Lake, BC.
+The presentation is available here: Public Meeting Presentation

 To meet the December 1, 2024 acquisition date, adherence to a compact timeline prior to this date is required.
 Please refer to the Project Phases section of this webpage.